I’m Sara, the Piano Teacher Who Makes Playing Piano Simple

 I felt hopeless and frustrated that I couldn’t get my hands to do what I wanted them to do.
 I was overwhelmed by all the things I still had to learn, I wanted to quit so many times.

-I spent the last 27 years learning how to master the piano and pulling apart my own playing so that I can explain things to you in simple, easy-to-understand language.
+Since I began piano lessons at age 5, I’ve been learning how to master the piano and pulling apart my own playing so that I can explain things to you in simple, easy-to-understand language.

 Helping you realize that you too can play the piano, as too as well helping you avoid the mistakes I made along the way is the reason I own a piano studio.